Torn Rotator Cuff

 Chronic Tear– AKA degenerative tear occurs over time as the tendon wears down.
 Degeneration occurs as we age, but other factors can speed up the degeneration and make some people more susceptible to this type of tear than others.

 Repetitive stress– Occurs with chronic overhead motions from baseball/softball, tennis, rowing, and weight lifting.

 Bone spurs– These bone overgrowths typically occur on the underside of the acromion.
-They rub on the tendons of the RTC as we move our shoulder.
+They rub on the tendons of the RTC as we move our shoulders.
 Over time this will wear down the tendon and make it more likely to tear.

 Reduced Blood Supply: If the tendons of the RTC do not receive adequate blood supply for prolonged periods of time, they are not getting the healing factors to help repair small tears that occur.

 How to Diagnose a Torn Rotator Cuff

 Diagnosis of a torn rotator cuff can be performed through a physical exam and imaging.
 Specific tests, which will measure your strength and range of motion, will be performed by your physician to help rule out any other possibilities.
 Most physicians will want to perform an MRI to confirm the tear.
 Also, calculate the size and significance of the possible tear to determine the treatment options.

 Most physicians will attempt to prescribe non-surgical treatment options as an initial approach to allow the body to heal itself.
 This is especially true if the patient only suffers a partial tear or is not a good candidate for surgery.
 If a full-thickness tear is present, the body can be trained to have the arm’s functional use.
 This is true if the pain and inflammation are under control, the body can compensate for the injury to the shoulder.